Intriguing travel direction- Kathmandu to Syabrubensi.

 7 days Langtang Valley short Trek Overview

-Langtang Valley short Trek Itinerary
+Langtang Valley Short Trek Itinerary

 You'll be picked up by an agent at the airport: on arrival in the bustling capital city, Kathmandu, Nepal.
 The remainder of the day is free for you to recuperate from your flight or perhaps wander the colorful streets of Kathmandu.
 Nearby attractions include the popular Durbar Square or the colorful Thamel.
 The place indeed offers a mixture of ancient temples, shrines, and active markets to present a friend's first taste of this wonderful country and the diverse heritages it holds.

 Max.
-Elevation:nullm
+Elevation:1350m

 If the provided schedule isn't suitable for you, we are able to create personalized travel arrangements according to your preferences and requirements.

-Your private Langtang Valley short Trek begins from and ends in , covering 7 days of adventure.
+Your private Langtang Valley Short Trek begins from and ends in , covering 7 days of adventure.

 We organize exclusive trip for two or more, ensuring a personal and flexible experience.